Pavel418890/asyncio-learning/selectors.md

 #### devpoll

-\# TODO add better description(this may be wrong)

-open() a /dev/poll driver, by the sys call read resource limit and writing an array of pollfd struct to the /dev/poll driver
+open() a /dev/poll driver, by the sys call read resource limit and writing an fds array of pollfd struct to the /dev/poll driver

 #### epoll